Last Reviewed: 19.11.2025

 Protection from unfair dismissal for taking part in protected industrial action will be strengthened, by removing the 12-week limit.
 This change will come into force in early 2026, two months after the Bill receives Royal Assent.

-The Bill also increases protection for strike action by giving workers a new right not to be subjected to a detriment by their employer, where the sole or main purpose is to prevent or deter the worker from taking protected industrial action, or to penalise them for doing so.
-The Government will consult on regulations in Winter 2025 or early 2026, with the measure expected to take effect in October 2026.
+The Bill will also increase protection for strike action by giving workers a new right not to be subjected to a detriment by their employer, where the sole or main purpose is to prevent or deter the worker from taking protected industrial action, or to penalise them for doing so.
+The Government will consult on regulations, before the measure comes into effect (which is expected to be in October 2026).

 Simplifying the statutory recognition process